AhmedYousriSobhi/aCupOfTea/fields/tabularData/conceptInMachineLearning/mlUnsupervised.md

 - On top of that, higher dimensions will often lead to slower performance as dealing with more columns is going to be more computationally expensive.

 - Also it will lead to the incidence of outliers increasing as the dimensionality increases

+Here are some of the specific problems that can arise due to the curse of dimensionality:

+- Data sparsity: As the number of dimensions increases, the data becomes more and more sparse.
+This means that there are fewer and fewer data points that are close to each other in high-dimensional space.
+This can make it difficult to find patterns and relationships in the data.
+- Overfitting: Machine learning models are more likely to overfit high-dimensional data.
+Overfitting occurs when a model learns the training data too well and is unable to generalize to new data.
+- Computational complexity: Training machine learning models on high-dimensional data can be very computationally expensive.
+This is because the algorithms need to learn the relationships between all of the different dimensions in the data.

+There are a number of techniques that can be used to mitigate the curse of dimensionality, such as:
+- Feature selection: Feature selection is the process of selecting a subset of features that are most relevant to the task at hand.
+This can help to reduce the dimensionality of the data and make it easier to find patterns and relationships.
+- Dimensionality reduction: Dimensionality reduction is the process of transforming the data into a lower-dimensional space while preserving as much information as possible.
+This can help to make the data more manageable and easier to analyze.
+- Regularization: Regularization is a technique that can help to prevent overfitting.
+It works by penalizing the model for having complex relationships between the different features.

+The curse of dimensionality is a complex topic, and there is no one-size-fits-all solution.
+The best approach to dealing with the curse of dimensionality will depend on the specific problem that you are trying to solve.

 # K-means
 The process is to take k centroids, find the nearest points, then take the average of each one of those points that are closer to that centroid than any other centroid, and set that average that we have as the new centroid and view the closest points to that new centroid.